How many citations are needed to get the EB-1 Green Card

 Dependent versus independent citations

-Before discussing the exact citation numbers needed for the EB-1A and EB-B categories, an important defenision should be explained: dependent citation.
+Before discussing the exact citation numbers needed for the EB-1A and EB-B categories, an important definition should be explained: dependent citation.
 This distinction is critical for USCIS adjudicators because it separates local reputation from international impact.

 Dependent citations occur when your work is cited by: